-1 Overview: The present configuration is made up of 7+ year old Netapp Storage arrays that have approached efficiency have become problematic.
-The replacement storage array, compared to our current installation is 10 times faster and will provide improved application response time; users will experience a dramatic

-2 end of life.
-Industry standards are to upgrade/refresh gear every 3-5 years to sustain performance and existing storage system and determined the current system has had several failures, a limited capacity, and limited fault tolerance.
+Overview: The present configuration is made up of 7+ year old Netapp Storage arrays that have approached end of life.
+Industry standards are to upgrade/refresh gear every 3-5 years to sustain performance and reliability.
+The existing system has served the business since installation but equipment failures and efficiency have become problematic.
+The replacement storage array, compared to our current installation is 10 times faster and will provide improved application response time; users will experience a dramatic improvement in speed of applications and file access.
+We performed an IT due diligence assessment of the existing storage system and determined the current system has had several failures, a limited capacity, and limited fault tolerance.